 I have long been interested in the use of pulsed electromagnetic fields (PEMFs) in children.
 PEMFs are significantly underused in children.
-I believe this is due to 3 reasons: most professionals who use PEMFs tend to limit their use in adults (largely because it is mostly professionals who deal with adults that use PEMFs in their practices), the lack of education of people who work with children and parents about the value of PEMF therapy, and the fact that I have not emphasized the value of PEMFs with children.
+I believe this is due to 3 reasons.
+Firstly, most professionals who use PEMFs tend to limit their use in adults.
+Secondly, the lack of education of people who work with children and parents.
+Lastly, the fact that I have not emphasized the value of PEMFs with children.
 This blog is intended to begin to remedy the latter two reasons.

 Below, I provide a summary of a more extended document discussing the use of PEMFs in children.
 The extended document can be found at: https://www.drpawluk.com/wp-content/uploads/2019/12/PEMF-device-therapy-in-children-safety-and-usefulness-full-article-1.pdf

 The information regarding the value of PEMFs for children comes primarily from 3 sources: my first book, “Magnetic therapy in Eastern Europe: a review of 30 years of research,” my second book, “Power Tools for Health: how magnetic fields [PEMFs] help you, ” and from the blog section of my website, drpawluk.com/blog.

 The evidence for the value of PEMFs in children is both direct and indirect.
 The direct evidence is based on studies that have actually been done in children.
 The indirect evidence comes from all of the science related to the value of PEMFs in general and in adults.
 This evidence is still very useful when considering children’s health issues.
 Clearly, some health issues and diseases happen more in adults than in children, and vice versa.

 The information below will focus on the specific conditions that are common to and unique in children, that may or may not happen in adults too.